Hummingbird Cake Recipe

 As far as the original maker of the hummingbird cake, it was submitted to Southern Living magazine for the February 1978 issue by Mrs. L.H.
 Wiggins of Greensboro, North Carolina.
 Even though she provided her lovely recipe, she did not include the story behind it or its name.
 Some would say that is a loss, but I think Mrs. Wiggins did us a great favor by allowing our imaginations to conjure up stories as sweet as her delicious cake.

-Be sure to add this cake recipe to your must-make list for your next get together.
+Be sure to add this cake recipe to your must-make list for your next get-together.
 It is sure to delight as well as quickly disappear.
-Remember to cut the slices thinly as it is rich and as sweet as southern sweet tea.
+You may want to slice it into small portions as this cake is as rich and as sweet as southern sweet tea.

 Role of Oil in Cakes